 In most cases, and depending upon the media type you print to-glossy papers often benefit from additional sharpening, for example-you'll need to add an additional sharpening step when printing.
-This is an additional level of sharpening beyond anything you might have applied in the Edit module.
+This is an additional level of sharpening beyond anything you might have applied in Resize.